Prato della Valle: Prato della Valle today

 Prato della Valle has long been dear to the hearts of Paduans, who often simply refer to it as Il Prato.
 At various times, it was also known as the valley without grass, because the shade of trees prevented much grass from growing there.
 Today, however, it is completely covered with grass and other vegetation.

 During the 1990s, the Prato went through a period of degradation and neglect, but today it has been restored through reclamation projects organized by a group of Padua's concerned citizens.
 During the summer, the square is alive with large numbers of visitors who skate, stroll, or study while basking in the sun.
 Summer evenings are marked by the presence of teenagers and young adults who chat until the early hours of the morning.

 For several years running, the Prato della Valle has hosted the Paduan section of the Festivalbar, and has also played host to skating competitions that have availed themselves of the wide, paved ring that surrounds the square.

-Every New Year's Day, and during the Feast of the Annunciation in mid August, parties with music and fireworks take place in the Prato.
+Every New Year's Day, and during the Feast of the Assumption in mid August, parties with music and fireworks take place in the Prato.

 The monumental 15th century building of the Palazzo Angeli, belonging to the City of Padova and once the home of Andrea Memmo, hosts the Museum of Precinema – Minici Zotti Collection.